sibelbd/EduSpace/README.md

 # EduSpace
-A classroom platform with an emphasis on community and peer to peer collaboration
+A unique classroom platform with an emphasis on community and peer to peer collaboration